-3-1 "My child did not have a dental emergency in the last 12 months" was also a valid response option for this question.
+$^{3-1}$ "My child did not have a dental emergency in the last 12 months" was also a valid response option for this question.
 However, this response option is not assessed as part of this composite (i.e., this response is treated as missing data).

-3-2 "I did not try to get an appointment with a specialist dentist for my child in the last 12 months" was also a valid response option for this question.
+&lt;sup>3-2 "I did not try to get an appointment with a specialist dentist for my child in the last 12 months" was also a valid response option for this question.
 However, this response option is not assessed as part of this composite (i.e., this response is treated as missing data).

-Composite Measures Response Categories 27.
-In the last 12 months, how often did the toll-free number, website, or written materials provide the information you wanted about your child's dental plan?
-Never, Sometimes, Usually, Always 29.
+Composite Measures Response Categories 27a.
+In the last 12 months, how often did the toll- free number, Web site, or written materials provide the information you wanted about your child's dental plan? - Toll free number Never, Sometimes, Usually, Always 27b.
+In the last 12 months, how often did the toll- free number, Web site, or written materials provide the information you wanted about your child's dental plan? - Web site Never, Sometimes, Usually, Always 27c.
+In the last 12 months, how often did the toll- free number, Web site, or written materials provide the information you wanted about your child's dental plan? - Written materials Never, Sometimes, Usually, Always 29.
 Did this information help you find a dentist for your child that you were happy with?
 Definitely Yes, Somewhat Yes, Somewhat No, Definitely No 32.
 In the last 12 months, how often did customer service at your child's dental plan give you the information or help you needed?
 Never, Sometimes, Usually, Always 33.
 In the last 12 months, how often did customer service staff at your child's dental plan treat you with courtesy and respect?
 Never, Sometimes, Usually, Always

-Table 3-4 - Individual Item Measures Question Language
+${\bf Table~3-4-Individual~Item~Measures~Question~Language}$

 Individual Item Measures Response Categories

 Care from Regular Dentist

 12. In the last 12 months, how often were you satisfied with the overall care provided to your child by his or her regular dentist?
 Never, Sometimes, Usually, Always

 Would Recommend Regular Dentist

 14. Would you recommend your child's regular dentist to parents who are looking for a new dentist for their child?
-Definitely Yes, Somewhat Yes, Somewhat No, Definitely No
+Definitely Yes, Probably Yes, Probably No, Definitely No

 Would Recommend Dental Plan

-35. Would you recommend your child's dental plan to other parents or people who want to join?
-Definitely Yes, Somewhat Yes, Somewhat No, Definitely No
+35. Using any number from 0 to 10, where 0 is very unlikely and 10 is very likely, how likely would you be to recommend your child's dental to others?
+0-10 Scale